alimehridev/social-media-fastapi/api-implementation-notes.md

  16. For each of requests our API service receives, We should define a different Pydantic/Model .
 It is one of the best practices we should know .
  17. Never send user's password back to the users in your API, There is no reason to do this .
  18. Never put all your paths in one file and you must separate them in different routers .
+ 19. I think it is better to separate your paths according to their usages in different directories .
+For example auth functions and routes should be in a file with the name of auth.py and auth functions have their own models, schemas, utils and etc .
+It is better to separate them from other routes in a directory like apps in Django .